 In this Task we will run the enhanced version of the ESMValTool with ESA CCI / CCI+ data on the CMIP5 and CMIP6 ensembles for ECVs defined in Task 5.3.
-This enhanced version will also include new methods to assess observational uncertainty and internal variability from Task 3 should Task 5.20 be funded.
 Uncertainty provided for each ECVs will be used in the analyses of the results within the benchmarking framework.
 Total uncertainties on ECVs products on mean values (at a given location and at given spatial and temporal scales) will be considered in performance metrics and diagnostics.
 These uncertainties will provide bounds to compare with model simulations to determine if model errors are significant.
-A peer-reviewed publication will be written with the goal to submit it in time for the IPCC AR6 WG I cut-off date for paper submission (31 Jan 2020).
-This will ensure that the results of this WP can make a significant contribution to IPCC AR6.
+A peer-reviewed publication will be written, which if the timing of results permits will be submitted before the IPCC AR6 WG I cut-off date for including papers (31 Jan 2020) which would ensure that the results of this WP can make a significant contribution to IPCC AR6.